Prepare for a career in information technology or computer technology: you’ll do that here.

 • Get real-world experience using our up-to-date software and through lab classes where you’ll use industrial equipment.

-What Can You Do with an Applied Technology Degree?
+What Can You Do with an Associate of Applied Technology Degree?

 Your education is just one piece to launching an extraordinary career.
 Once you’ve mastered the material, you still have to find the job you want, make the right connections, sell your knowledge and experience—and if all this is giving you anxiety, don’t panic.
 SEMO’s Career Services office is here to help you with the next step.
 They’ll provide the expertise and support you need, so you’re landing your dream job in no time.